m0ru/bak/04_solution.md

 Of these, the first is the most important.
 It allows specifying custom properties for the component.
 However, even when there are no properties, one should always specify an (empty) scope object.
-This "isolates" the scope in angular-terms.
+This "isolates" the scope in Angular-terms.
-Without it, when a property is requested (e.g. in the template) and it's not found on the directive itself, angular will continue to look for the property in the scope of the enclosing directive or view.
+Without it, when a property is requested (e.g. in the template) and it's not found on the directive itself, Angular will continue to look for the property in the scope of the enclosing directive or view.
 Not only that it will read data from there, when variables are assigned, it will also write there(!).
 Thus, when you assign to a variable that reads the same, as a parent component's, you'll